duttashi/duttashi.github.io/resume/index.md

 ##### Active reviewer for the following journals

+- **Applied Soft Computing** Journal (1568-4946)

+Applied Soft Computing (ASoC) is an international journal promoting an integrated view of soft computing to solve real life problems.
+Soft computing is a collection of methodologies, which aim to exploit tolerance for imprecision, uncertainty and partial truth to achieve tractability, robustness and low solution.
+It is a *Q1* (JCR year 2016) in *Computer Science* with an impact factor of 3.541.
+It is published by *Elsevier Science, Netherlands* and publishes *12* issues per year.

 - **IEEE Access** Journal (ISSN: 2169-3536)

 IEEE Access is an Open Access journal.
 It is a *Q1* (JCR year 2016) journal in *Computer Science* with an impact factor of 2.95.
 It is published by IEEE, USA.